Rajpratik71/eucalyptus-wiki/EBS:-Boot-from-EBS-changes-in-3_3.md

 Eucalyptus 3.3 introduces improvements in EBS backed image registration and instances.
 Some of the high level changes are explained here.
+For general information about the usage and syntax of EBS device mappings refer to [[Block Device Mapping Training]]

 > These changes have been implemented for KVM only.